 - (A) Clothing and Uniform Allowance.
 If an employee is required to wear a uniform, such uniform shall be furnished to the employee by the County.
 The cost of the uniform (including initial tailoring) shall be paid by the County as shall necessary replacement or repairs of the uniform.
 The County will provide at initial appointment a \$420 clothing allowance for the first year, and thereafter a thirty-five dollar (\$35) clothing allowance per month for any employee whose full-time assignment (Detective) is plainclothes duty (does not include POINT assignments). - (B) Maintenance Reimbursement.
 The County will through a contracted service provide the cleaning of uniforms.
 Employees assigned to plain clothes duty shall be reimbursed at a rate of thirty-five dollars (\$35) per month with the exception of POINT assignments. - (C) The County shall order replacement uniforms and equipment as necessary within twenty-one (21) days of an employee's request for replacement.
-The County shall issue DPSST approved body armor to all deputies in the Criminal Division and those deputies in the Corrections Division on regular assignment to work outside the secure area of the jail facility. - (D) The County shall provide deputy sheriffs in Corrections, who apply, with concealed weapons permits at no cost to the employee.
-If the deputy sheriff in Corrections lives outside Polk County, the County will reimburse the employee the cost of obtaining a concealed weapons permit in the employee's county of residence. - (E) Eye Glasses.
+The County shall issue DPSST approved body armor to all deputies and Corporals in the Criminal Division and those deputies in the Corrections Division on regular assignment to work outside the secure area of the jail facility. - (D) The County shall provide all employees, who apply, with concealed weapons permits at no cost to the employee.
+If the employee lives outside Polk County, the County will reimburse the employee the cost of obtaining a concealed weapons permit in the employee's county of residence. - (E) Eye Glasses.
 The County agrees to repair or replace prescription eyeglasses or prescription eyewear damaged or destroyed while the employee is on duty up to the deductible or \$300.00, whichever is less, unless the damage is attributed to the negligence of the employee. - (F) Equipment and Boot Allowance.
-Certified Deputies and Animal Control Officer shall receive an equipment and boot allowance of \$150 per year for the purchase of equipment and footwear.
-The allowance shall be paid annually on July 1st to certified deputies and animal control officer who are at the time in full time paid status with the office.
+Certified Deputies and the Animal Control Officer shall receive an equipment allowance of \$200 per year for the purchase of equipment.
+The allowance shall be paid annually on July 1st to certified deputies and animal control officer who are at the time in full time paid status with the office. - (G) Patrol Deputies and Patrol Corporals shall be provided with video/audio equipment, (body camera).
+No employee shall be required to give an oral or written report/statement which has been video/audio recorded without first having an opportunity to review the video/audio recording.
+Video/audio recordings shall be retained in the Norton Cloud and employee shall be provided with appropriate access so that they may review their recordings.